sajayakar56/MDBSocials/README.md

 - Live feed update
 - Can mark user as interested in an event
 - Can create events with a name and description
+- Asynchronous image load
+- Firebase image storage
+- Can pick images for posts from photo library or camera